cfe84/mapdown/README.md

 <script>mapdown()</script>
 ```

 You can specify pass an options object, such as `mapdown({height: "300px", width: "300px"})`.
-The map element has class `mapdown-map` that you can use if you want to style it further.
+You can pass a `style` parameter as well, in which case all the other style options are ignored.
+Finally, the map element has class `mapdown-map` that you can use if you want to style it with CSS.

+# Note

+This script is a very simple wrapper.
+All the hard work of rendering maps is done through OpenStreetMap and Leaflet.
+These are the real heroes.